marlonbarrios/comtemporary_art_making_as-epistemic_practice/README.md

 In this expanded field, art becomes an epistemic laboratory — a site where the boundaries between thought and form, object and event, natural and artificial are continuously renegotiated.

+////////////

-/////# Contemporary Art as an Epistemic Practice
+# Contemporary Art as an Epistemic Practice  (verson Includding dance)

 Contemporary art can no longer be understood merely as the production of aesthetic objects.
 It functions as a **mode of inquiry**, a field in which knowledge is generated, tested, destabilized, and reconfigured.
 In this sense, contemporary art is not only representational or expressive; it is epistemic.
 It produces ways of knowing.
 If epistemology concerns itself with how we know what we know, contemporary art often stages precisely this question — not as theory alone, but as embodied, material, relational practice.